astronomer/docs/astro/best-practices/deploy-with-api.md

 ### DAG-only deploy

-1. Create the `Deploy` API call.
+1. Create the `Deploy` API call using the `DAG_ONLY` type.
 This action creates an object that represents the intent to deploy code to a Deployment.

-    - Use the `DAG_ONLY` type
-    - Retrieve the `id` and `dagsUploadURL`, which you need in the following steps.
+2. After you create the `deploy`, retrieve the `id` and `dagsUploadURL` values using the [`GET` deploy API call](https://docs.astronomer.io/docs/api/platform-api-reference/deploy/get-deploy), which you need in the following steps.

-2. Create a tar file of the DAGs folder, where you specify the path where you want to create the tar file.
+3. Create a tar file of the DAGs folder, where you specify the path where you want to create the tar file.

     ```bash